Fang0828/RDMST/README.md

 System requirements and dependency
 ==================================
-This package runs on a x86_64 Linux system, Python 2.7.
+This package runs on Python 2.7.

 It also requires R 3.5
 to run and has dependency on the R packages: